-Ultimaker PETG can be printed on the Ultimaker S5 and Ultimaker S3 using an AA print core, and on the Ultimaker 2+ Connect printers .
+Ultimaker PETG can be printed on the Ultimaker S5, Ultimaker S3 and Ultimaker 3 using an AA print core, and on the Ultimaker 2+ Connect printers .
 On other Ultimaker 3D printers, you may use this material experimentally, although no official print profiles are supplied.
-PETG print profiles for the Ultimaker 3 are expected in Q3 2021.
-At the moment, the best way to use PETG on the Ultimaker 2(+) and Ultimaker 3 is bij selecting CPE as the base profile and adjust the print temperature to 245°C and the build plate temperature to 85°C. Read more how to make custom materials for the Ultimaker 2(+) on this page.
+The best way to use PETG on the Ultimaker 2(+) is by selecting CPE as the base profile and adjust the print temperature to 245°C and the build plate temperature to 85°C. Read more how to make custom materials for the Ultimaker 2(+) on this page.

 |Printer||Compatible print cores / nozzles|

 |Ultimaker S5 (Pro Bundle)||AA 0.25, AA 0.4, AA 0.8|

 AA 0.25, AA 0.4, AA 0.8